Getlatestversion/scripts-n-tools/SQL-Server-List-Of-Performance-Counter.md

 # List of performance counters for SQL Server

-This can be useful for monitoring with PRTG.

-Sensori
+This is a list created by _Alessandro Alpi_ and used in many real PRTG monitoring systems.

 SQL Memory
 \Memory\Pages/sec::pages/sec